anderson-aristotle/react-components-prop/README.md

 renders the component to the screen, so it controls what is displayed for this component.
 From this function, we return what we want to display.

--   In our case, we are rendering a "Hello World!" heading: `<h1>Hello World!</h1>`.
+-   In our case, we are rendering a "Welcome to my Movies!" heading: `<h1>Welcome to my Movies!</h1>`.

 > Note!
 That heading tag above looks like it's straight out of HTML, but it's
 > actually a special language called JSX, which you'll see on the next page.
 > For now, know that JSX will act like HTML when it's rendered to the screen.

-`export default Hello`
+`export default Welcome`

-This exposes the `Hello` class to other files.
-This means that other files can `import` from the `App.js` file in order to use the `Hello` class.
+This exposes the `Welcome` class to other files.
+This means that other files can `import` from the `App.js` file in order to use the `Welcome` class.
 In our case, we'll be importing it into `index.js` by calling an `import` to `App.js`.

 When we try to import something from `App.js`, JavaScript will attempt to match a named export.

--   Our only named export in `App.js` is `Hello`.
+-   Our only named export in `App.js` is `Welcome`.

-The `default` keyword means that if we try to import anything from this file that the app can't find, JavaScript will automatically revert to importing `Hello` instead.
+The `default` keyword means that if we try to import anything from this file that the app can't find, JavaScript will automatically revert to importing `Welcome` instead.

 -   Only one default export is allowed per file.

 #### Check it out!

-If you switch to your browser and navigate to [local host port 3000](http://localhost:3000), you can see your "Hello World!" heading.
+If you switch to your browser and navigate to [local host port 3000](http://localhost:3000), you can see your "Welcome to my Movies!" heading.
 This app dynamically reloads each time you save, so you can check your changes at any point.

 Wait - What's that HTML doing in my Javascript?